Barbora Votíková

-Barbora Votíková (born 13 September 1996) is a Czech professional footballer who plays as a goalkeeper for French Division 1 Féminine club Paris Saint-Germain and the Czech Republic national team.
+Barbora Votíková (born 13 September 1996) is a Czech professional footballer who plays as a goalkeeper for Czech Women's First League club Slavia Prague and the Czech Republic national team.
 Known as Bára, she is also a YouTuber.

 Club career

 Born in Plasy, Votíková started her youth career with local club TJ Sokol Plasy at 8 years old, where she played with boys.
 She moved to youth academy of Viktoria Plzeň later.
 In 2013 at the age of 17, she started to play for club's senior team.

 In 2014, Votíková joined Slavia Prague with whom she played in UEFA Women's Champions League for the first time.
 During 2017–18 season, she helped her club reach the quarter-finals of Champions League.

 On 25 August 2021, French club Paris Saint-Germain signed Votíková on a two-year deal.

+In April 2022, Votíková suffered an ACL rupture in her right knee and did not play for the remainder of the season.
+Votíková returned after her injury in February 2023, playing a friendly match against Paris FC.

+On 8 June 2023, Paris Saint-Germain announced that Votíková would be leaving the club as her contract expired.

+On 17 August 2023, Votíková signed a two-year contract with English club Tottenham Hotspur.
+She made her first league start against rivals Arsenal on 16 December 2023, keeping a clean sheet and winning player of the match.

+On 15 August 2024, Votíková signed a three-year contract with Slavia Prague.

 International career

 Votíková is a former Czech youth international.
-She have appeared for under-19 team at qualification stage of 2014 and 2015 UEFA Women's Under-19 Championship.
+She appeared for under-19 team at qualification stage of 2014 and 2015 UEFA Women's Under-19 Championship.
 She made her senior team debut on 28 October 2014, by coming on as a half-time substitute for Radka Bednaříková in a 1–1 draw against Poland.

 Outside football

 Votíková started her YouTube channel on 12 April 2015.
-In 2021, Forbes magazine ranked her sixth in most paid youtubers from Czech Republic.
-She have also appeared in Czech films such as Pepa (2018) and Cena za štěstí (2019).
-Votíková holds also a fashion company named BARBES with her former girlfriend, poker player Barbora Mlejnková.
+In 2021, Forbes magazine ranked her sixth in most paid YouTubers from Czech Republic.
+She also appeared in Czech films such as Pepa (2018) and Cena za štěstí (2019).
+From July 2021 to October 2024, Votíková held a fashion company named Barbes with her former girlfriend, poker player Barbora Mlejnková.
+Since March 2022 Votíková has her own company Barawood.